jimm/www-ellisislandband-net/README.md

     15 * * * * $HOME/bin/fetch-ellisislandrock-json.sh

-We used to the domain `ellisislandband.net`, thus the name of this repo.
+The code uses a Markdown library to parse the description field.
+BandHelper wasn't designed to handle HTML in custom fields according to the author.

-Original images are often reduced from their original sizes to a max height of 800 to save bandwidth.
+Images are often reduced from their original sizes to a max height of 800 to save bandwidth.

 ### Embedding Videos